1/06/1985 - Richfield Coliseum Cleveland Oh

 Also really hitting a peak.

 They were almost 5 months into their Powerslave tour.
-Which ended
+Which ended up lasting almost a whole year.

 It was almost the perfect time to see them.